vldmrkl/airdrop-cli/README.md

 # airdrop-cli

-This is a command line tool that allows you to share files with Apple devices using AirDrop from your terminal.
+This is a command line tool that allows you to share files and URLs with Apple devices using AirDrop from your terminal.

 ## Installation
 ### Homebrew